 As such, the three aforementioned theoretical perspectives should not be considered as mutually exclusive (Steg and Vlek, 2009).
 It may in fact be that integrating them can provide us with superior explanatory power for our own models and frameworks.
-As suggested by Steg and Vlek (2009), Goal Framing Theory (Lindenberg, 2001a, 2001b, 2006) is promising as an integrated theory that recognizes the importance of examining multiple motivations in order to explain related behaviours.
+As suggested by Steg and Vlek (2009), GFT (Lindenberg, 2001a, b, 2006) is promising as an integrated theory that recognizes the importance of examining multiple motivations in order to explain related behaviours.
 To date, this theory has not been applied to environmental behaviour research (Steg and Vlek, 2009).

-Theoretical framework based on Goal Framing Theory
+Theoretical framework based on GFT

-Goal Framing Theory (Lindenberg, 2001a, 2001b, 2006):
+GFT (Lindenberg, 2001a, b, 2006)

-Goal Framing Theory looks at the influence of multiple motives and the interactions between them.
+GFT looks at the influence of multiple motives and the interactions between them.
 The theory suggests that goals outline how individuals may want to process information taken from the outside and act accordingly.
-"When a goal is activated (that is, when it is the focal goal or "goalframe"), it influences what a person thinks of at the moment, what information (s)he is sensitive to, what alternatives (s)he perceive, and how (s)he will act" (Steg and Vlek, 2009, p.
+"When a goal is activated (that is, when it is the focal goal or 'goal-frame'), it influences what a person thinks of at the moment, what information (s)he is sensitive to, what alternatives (s)he perceive, and how (s)he will act" (Steg and Vlek, 2009, p.
 311).
 According to Lindenberg and Steg (2007), there are three general goal-frames that can be distinguished:

-- Gain goal-frame "advancing or protecting individual resources" - Normative goal-frame "behaving properly", and - Hedonic goal-frame "feeling better."
+- (1) gain goal-frame "advancing or protecting individual resources"; - (2) normative goal-frame "behaving properly"; and - (3) hedonic goal-frame "feeling better".

 This theory suggests that motivations are hardly ever homogeneous.
-When one of the goals is focal (i.e., main goal), it has a strong influence on information processing.
+When one of the goals is focal (i.e. main goal), it has a strong influence on information processing.
 This process is also called a "goal-frame".
 The two other background goals strengthen or weaken the power of the focal goal, the "goal-frame".
 Thus, multiple goals are dynamic at any given moment.
 For example, an individual can make a decision to behave in certain way while holding a particular goal-frame, that is, one goal will be the strongest and thus will guide that individual more than the other goals.
 At the same time, other goals may also weaken the influence of the foreground goal.